wangywUST/wangywust.github.io/CourseNLP2026/lecture_8.md

 - Cost can be higher (multiple API calls to the LLM and tools).
 - Ensuring **safety** is trickier: an autonomous agent could potentially do harmful things if instructed maliciously (e.g. use a tool to send spam emails).
 Safeguards and monitored execution are needed.

-### 2.6 Notable Research and Developments in LLM Agents
+### 2.11 Notable Research and Developments in LLM Agents

+**Foundational work (2022–2023):**
 - **ReAct (2022)** – Already discussed; a seminal approach combining reasoning and acting in prompting ([ReAct Prompting](https://www.promptingguide.ai/techniques/react#:~:text=ReAct%20is%20a%20general%20paradigm,involved%20to%20perform%20question%20answering)).
 It influenced many tool-using agent frameworks (LangChain’s agents are based on ReAct format, for example).
 - **MRKL (2022)** – An earlier concept (Modular Reasoning, Knowledge and Language) that routed an LLM’s queries to different tools or experts.
 It was a precursor to the idea of an LLM orchestrating tool use.
 - **Toolformer (2023)** – Fine-tuned model that learned tool API usage self-supervised ([[2302.04761] Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761#:~:text=achieve%20the%20best%20of%20both,with%20much%20larger%20models%2C%20without)).
 Showed even relatively small models gain a lot by using tools (often matching much larger models that lack tool-use).
 - **HuggingGPT (2023)** – The LLM as a master controller calling other models for specific tasks (e.g., using a vision model for an image task, a speech model for audio, etc.).
 It treats each model as a tool and sequences calls to them based on the high-level request.
 - **AutoGPT/BabyAGI (2023)** – Community-driven agent examples that popularized the concept of an “AI agent” that can iteratively improve and work towards open-ended goals.
 They showed the excitement (and pitfalls) of letting GPT-4 run autonomously (users found they can be creative but sometimes hilariously inept or stuck).
 - **Self-Refine / Reflexion** – Methods where the LLM agent can critique its own outputs or mistakes and try again (essentially giving it a reflective capability to avoid repeating errors).
-- **Real-world agents**: Efforts to use LLM agents in physical domains, like robotics (e.g., an LLM controlling a robot with actions like “pick up the cube” – possibly using a tool API that interfaces with robot controls).
-Also, agents in simulated environments (game AI, as mentioned with Generative Agents).
+- **Generative Agents (Stanford, 2023)** – Put multiple LLM-based agents in a simulated environment (like The Sims) to see if they could exhibit believable, emergent behaviors.
+Each agent could make plans (e.g., "go to the cafe at 3pm to meet a friend") and remember interactions.
+This showcases that when given long-term memory and goals, LLM agents can act autonomously and adaptively over extended periods.

+**Infrastructure and standards (2024–2025):**
+- **Model Context Protocol (MCP, 2024)** – See Section 2.5.
+Anthropic's open standard for connecting AI hosts to external tools; adopted industry-wide within 12 months.
+- **LangChain / LangGraph** – Open-source frameworks operationalizing ReAct-style agents and multi-agent workflows as programmable directed graphs.
+- **SWE-bench** – Benchmark measuring agent ability to solve real GitHub issues by reading codebases and writing correct patches.
+Performance improved dramatically as agentic tools matured.

+**Production systems (2025–2026):**
+- **Claude Code (Anthropic, 2025)** – See Section 2.6.
+Agentic coding with project-level context, multi-agent dispatch, and the Claude Agent SDK.
+- **OpenClaw (2025–2026)** – See Section 2.7.
+Viral open-source personal agent; 247K GitHub stars in 60 days.
+- **Devin (Cognition AI, 2024)** – The first "AI software engineer" demonstrating sustained autonomous development on SWE-bench.
+- **Computer Use (Anthropic, 2024)** – Claude controlling GUI applications directly via screenshots, enabling agent operation without API integration.

 The agent paradigm is pushing us toward more **interactive AI**.
-Instead of just answering questions, LLMs are starting to function as **cognitive engines** that can *do things*: read the web, manipulate files, control other applications, etc. This opens up many possibilities – an AI that can research a topic thoroughly and then write a summary, or an AI that can take a user’s request “Plan my weekend trip” and actually go book hotels, find restaurants (by using tools).
+Instead of just answering questions, LLMs are starting to function as **cognitive engines** that can *do things*: read the web, manipulate files, control other applications, and collaborate as networks of specialized agents.
+This opens up possibilities that were unimaginable with a single-turn language model — an AI team that can research a topic, write code, test it, document it, and deploy it, all from a natural language specification.

 It also raises new research questions on how to ensure these agents remain reliable, safe, and efficient.
-Combining reasoning with action is a big step toward more general AI behavior.
+The answer involves careful tool permission design, sandbox execution, intent verification, and a graduated model of autonomy where agents earn more trust as they demonstrate reliable behavior.

-**Key Takeaway:** *Autonomous and tool-using agents extend LLMs beyond text prediction – they can interact with external systems and iteratively plan, making them far more capable on complex, real-world tasks than static prompts.
-This is a major frontier in 2024–2025 LLM research and applications.*
+**Key Takeaway:** *Autonomous and tool-using agents extend LLMs beyond text prediction — they can interact with external systems, orchestrate multi-agent teams, and iteratively plan, making them far more capable on complex, real-world tasks than static prompts.
+The combination of MCP standardization, production systems like Claude Code, and community-driven frameworks like OpenClaw marks the transition of LLM agents from research into everyday infrastructure.
+This is the defining frontier of 2024–2026 LLM development.*

 ## Conclusion
-Transformer-based NLP models have evolved from pure text predictors to **general problem solvers**.
-We examined three cutting-edge dimensions of this evolution:
+Transformer-based NLP models have evolved from pure text predictors to **general problem solvers** and, increasingly, **general action-takers**.
+This lecture examined two major dimensions of this evolution:

-- **Reasoning LLMs**: By leveraging chain-of-thought prompting and related techniques, LLMs can perform complex reasoning tasks previously out of reach, achieving far better results on benchmarks like GSM8K and ARC ([A Comprehensive Guide to Chain-of-Thought Prompting - Future Skills Academy](https://futureskillsacademy.com/blog/chain-of-thought-prompting/#:~:text=You%20can%20notice%20examples%20of,tuning%20or%20special%20training)).
+- **Reasoning LLMs**: By leveraging chain-of-thought prompting and related techniques, LLMs can perform complex reasoning tasks previously out of reach, achieving far better results on benchmarks like GSM8K and ARC.
 This makes them more reliable and transparent in logical domains.

 - **Autonomous/Tool-Using Agents**: Giving LLMs the ability to use tools and act in a loop transforms them into interactive agents.
-They can fetch information, run computations, and perform multi-step workflows on their own, greatly extending their capabilities beyond what’s stored in their parameters ([[2302.04761] Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761#:~:text=achieve%20the%20best%20of%20both,with%20much%20larger%20models%2C%20without)).
-Frameworks like ReAct ([ReAct Prompting](https://www.promptingguide.ai/techniques/react#:~:text=ReAct%20is%20a%20general%20paradigm,involved%20to%20perform%20question%20answering)) demonstrate how reasoning and acting together yield more powerful systems, and projects like AutoGPT hint at the potential (and challenges) of AI agents pursuing open-ended goals.
+They can fetch information, run computations, and perform multi-step workflows on their own, greatly extending their capabilities beyond what's stored in their parameters.
+The arc of development in this space — from ReAct and Toolformer (2022–2023), through MCP standardization and Claude Code (2024–2025), to multi-agent orchestration and viral open-source agents like OpenClaw (2025–2026) — represents one of the fastest-moving technology transitions in recent history.

-These advancements do not exist in isolation – the most exciting systems combine all three.
-For example, a medical assistant AI might look at a patient’s medical report (textual input), reason through a diagnosis (CoT), and consult medical databases or calculators (tools) before giving an answer.
-Each component we discussed adds a layer of capability:
+These advancements do not exist in isolation.
+The most exciting systems combine all of these: for example, a medical assistant AI might look at a patient's medical report (textual input), reason through a diagnosis (CoT), consult medical databases or calculators (tools), and delegate literature review to a sub-agent (multi-agent orchestration) — all coordinated by MCP — before giving a final answer.
+Each layer adds a dimension of capability:
-- **Reasoning** gives depth (the “thinking” skill),
+- **Reasoning** gives depth (the "thinking" skill),
-- **Agents/Tools** give breadth and action (the “doing” skill),
+- **Agents/Tools** give breadth and action (the "doing" skill),
+- **Multi-agent orchestration** gives scale (the "team" skill),
+- **Safety mechanisms** give reliability (the "trustworthy" skill).

-Together, they are pushing AI toward more **general intelligence** – systems that can perceive, think, and act.
+Together, they are pushing AI toward more **general intelligence** — systems that can perceive, think, and act.

-The research landscape in 2024-2025 is incredibly active.
-Notable papers like *Toolformer*, *ReAct*, *PaLM-E*, *Flamingo*, *BLIP-2*, *GPT-4 Technical Report*, *MM1*, etc., mark the milestones we discussed, and new ones are emerging constantly.
-Benchmarks continue to get tougher, and models continue to rise to the challenge – often rapidly outpacing prior state-of-the-art within months.
+The research landscape in 2024–2026 is incredibly active.
+Notable systems like *Claude Code*, *OpenClaw*, *Devin*, and the *MCP standard*, alongside foundational papers like *Toolformer*, *ReAct*, and ongoing SWE-bench research, mark the milestones we discussed.
+Benchmarks continue to get tougher, and models continue to rise to the challenge — often rapidly outpacing prior state-of-the-art within months.

-For a undergraduate student studying these topics, key takeaways are:
+For an undergraduate student studying these topics, key takeaways are:
 - Prompt engineering and clever use of LLMs (like CoT and ReAct) can dramatically improve performance without changing model architecture.
-- There is a trend towards **interactivity** – making LLMs active agents rather than passive answerers.
+- There is a strong trend towards **interactivity** — making LLMs active agents rather than passive answerers.
-- Multimodality is breaking the barrier between text and the rest of the world, which will unlock far more applications (and also requires multidisciplinary knowledge of, NLP, etc.).
+- **Standardization matters**: MCP becoming the universal tool-integration protocol in one year shows how quickly infrastructure can coalesce once the right abstraction is found.
+- **Open-source movements are powerful**: OpenClaw's explosive growth demonstrates that community-driven agentic systems can reach millions of users and shape the field as much as any corporate product.
+- **Safety is not optional for agents**: A language model that answers questions incorrectly is unhelpful; an agent that takes incorrect *actions* on the real world is potentially harmful.
+Safety challenges grow significantly with autonomy.
-- Scale is not the only path; many of these advances achieve more by **using models smarter** (e.g., a 6B Toolformer doing what a 175B couldn’t because it lacked tools).
+- Scale is not the only path; many advances achieve more by **using models smarter** — a smaller model with the right tools and agent harness can outperform a much larger one that lacks them.

-In conclusion, the progress in these three areas – reasoning, agents, and VLMs – represents a significant step change in what AI systems can do.
-They are more **intelligent** in a practical sense: they can reason through hard problems, take actions to get information or affect the world, and understand multiple modalities.
-As research continues, we can expect future LLM-based systems to seamlessly integrate all these abilities, bringing us closer to AI that can see, think, and act in the world much like an human assistant would (albeit with superhuman knowledge and speed in certain aspects).
-It’s an exciting time, and the lines between “language model” and “general AI agent” are increasingly blurring.
+In conclusion, the progress in reasoning, agents, tool standardization, multi-agent orchestration, and safety represents a genuine step change in what AI systems can do.
+They are more **intelligent** in a practical sense: they can reason through hard problems, take actions to affect the world, coordinate as teams of specialized agents, and operate through standardized protocols that compose cleanly.
+As research continues, we can expect future LLM-based systems to seamlessly integrate all these abilities, bringing us closer to AI that can see, think, and act in the world much like an expert human assistant — and increasingly, like an expert human *team*.
+The lines between "language model" and "general AI agent" are not just blurring; they are dissolving.